sara-sabr/ITStrategy/_pages/en/strategy-technology-management.md

 <p><i>Adopting</i> commercially adopted open-source software and <a href="https://derisking-guide.18f.gov/state-field-guide/budgeting-tech/#procure-services-not-software">leveraging industry services</a> to help ESDC integrate and adapt them to Program needs must be seriously evaluated before going to market.</p>

 <p>Procuring commercial software is one option out of many.
 Adopting commercially adopted open-source software to help ESDC in <a href="https://sara-sabr.github.io/ITStrategy/open-first-strategy.html">ensuring its technology sovereignty</a> and comply with the <a href="https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32601">Directive on Service and Digital</a> requirement 4.4.3.12.
-ESDC already has an <a href="https://014gc.sharepoint.com/:w:/r/sites/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx?d=w71619962ea18494a9d8fbd9e0bcecff7&csf=1&web=1&e=9lngyn">Open Source Software (OSS) Management Framework</a> that sets direction and guidance around OSS product selection considerations and compliance.</p>
+ESDC already has an <a href="https://014gc.sharepoint.com/:w:/r/sites/CO7397744/MasterLib/ESDC%20Open%20Source%20Management%20Framework%20v%201.2.docx?d=w71619962ea18494a9d8fbd9e0bcecff7&csf=1&web=1&e=9lngyn">Open Source Software (OSS) Management Framework</a> (ESDC only) that sets direction and guidance around OSS product selection considerations and compliance.</p>

 <p>Educating IITB executives on the differences between adopting (when a licence grants us the rights) and acquiring (when we purchase the rights to use a licence) software becomes essential.</p>